 - People who consume alcohol regularly have damaged guts and, thus, are more susceptible to developing diarrhea since the gut is unable to function in an optimal manner.

 - Binge drinkers are also at an increased risk because when they drink, a large amount of alcohol reaches the gut within a short span.

 - Those suffering from intestinal disorders such as irritable bowel syndrome and ulcerative colitis are also prone to suffering from diarrhea following the ingestion of alcohol since they have a sensitive digestive system.

 - People who have food intolerances and allergies can also develop diarrhea after consuming alcohol.

-If you develop diarrhea after drinking, short-term relief can be attained via Loperamide.
+If you develop diarrhea after drinking alcohol, short-term relief can be attained via Loperamide.
 It is available as an over-the-counter medication, which means that you do not have to face any difficulty in getting your hands on it.
 Other anti-diarrheal medications include the likes of Pepto-Bismol.

 However, medication will only be able to provide you with relief for a short while.
 The ultimate solution for you is to abstain from alcohol completely.
 If you cannot do so, you need to take measures that would lower your risk of developing diarrhea.

 If you have a food intolerance, you can look for an alternative for alcohol and opt for some other beverage.